Ceramic vase from 1976 with a rich decoration of a lake landscape with boats

 Description

-Ceramic Vase White Blue Taccini Family Vinci 1976 with rich landscape decoration of a lake with boats rendered in various shades of blue on a white background featuring extensive glaze crackling.
-At the bottom of the vase, there is an inscription referring to the Taccini di Vinci family (Alessandro, Vittorio, Orlando, and Fulvio), consisting of painters and sculptors of some fame.
-The vase is in good condition and can serve more as a planter than a lamp base.
+Ceramic Vase White Blue Taccini Family Vinci 1976 with rich landscape decoration depicting a lake with boats rendered in various shades of blue on a white background featuring extensive glaze crackling.
+At the bottom of the vase, there is an inscription referring to the Taccini di Vinci family (Alessandro, Vittorio, Orlando, and Fulvio), composed of painters and sculptors of some fame.
+The vase is in good condition and can serve more as a planter than as a lamp base.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the prevailing style was Biedermeier.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from Portuguese 'barocco' — meaning irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant; flourishing in the 15th and 16th centuries, it left a considerable mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-The key to stylish antique furniture is originality.
-Ultimately, this is what matters most to buyers, as the market is flooded with many counterfeits.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this matters most to buyers, as the market is flooded with fakes.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details